Transportation Frequently Asked Questions

 We live Out-of-District, will my student be transported to school?

-The decision is based on the amount of space available on the bus.
+Yes, the district will transport your student.
+However, the location of the stop is based on the amount of space available on the bus.
 If the Transportation Department verifies there is room on a bus, then it is the parent's responsibility for transporting the child to/from an existing bus stop every day.
 No new stops or special arrangements will be made for out-of-district students.
-If the bus becomes over crowded the Out - of- District students will be assigned to an alternative bus stop.
+If the bus becomes over crowded the out -of- district students will be assigned to an alternative bus stop.

 My student's bus is crowded and overloaded.
 How will this be corrected?